Learn about ways to more closely participate, engage, and collaborate with the RISD Museum.

 - For Teens

 RISD Art CircleThe RISD Art Circle is a group of high school artists and art enthusiasts who explore the Museum collection and activate the galleries through events, interpretative projects, community collaborations, and hands-on learning activities, inspiring all of us to see the world in a creative way.
 Meet the 2018-2019 RISD Art Circle.The group meets most Saturdays from late September to early June from 11 am-2 pm.
 The application process is competitive and space is limited.
-Applications for the 2019-2020 RISD Art Circle will open in May.
+Applications for the 2019-2020 RISD Art Circle are now open.

 - For College Students